-A report by the International Monetary Fund (IMF) predicted that the Philippines will have the youngest population in Asia in the next several decades.
-They recommend that the country diversify its key services and manufacturing sectors. to enhance the productivity of its workforce and maintain its status as one of the fastest growing economies in Asia.
+A report by the International Monetary Fund (IMF) predicts the Philippines will soon have the youngest population in Asia.
+They recommend that the country diversify its key services and manufacturing sectors, enhance workforce productivity, and maintain its status as one of the fastest growing economies in Asia.

 A favorable demographic trend is great for anyone investing in the Philippines, whether they’re individuals or businesses.

 “In the next 30 to 40 years, the Philippines is going to be the youngest nation in Asia.
-That’s a huge opportunity … not only because we are young, but it’s also because others are going to be old, especially our neighbors in Asia,” said Shanaka Peiris, a representative of the IMF at the Economic Journalists Association of the Philippine (EJAP) in Manila.
+That’s a huge opportunity … not only because we are young, but it’s also because others are going to be old, especially our neighbors in Asia,” said Shanaka Peiris, a representative of the IMF.

 “That’s a big opportunity.
 But that alone will not be enough because a demographic dividend would need jobs.
 We have to create the jobs.”